 - We can see that the net profit of the combined entity has absorbed the losses of ABC Ltd and strengthen the financial positioning of the group since it now has a full infra set up along with a wide distribution network.

 - Thus both the companies which are in the same business line has achieved synergy in the amalgamation process by using each other USB’s and strong points to make a strong merged entity.

 - This one company’s weakness can be other company strengths.
 It gives the merged entity the fuel to scale up the operations and build a strong base in the market by capturing the market share.

 What are the Issues Faced in the Horizontal Merger?

 - Cultural Integration difficulties: Cultural issues are usually faced in all types of mergers but are especially evident in horizontal mergers.
-Since the 2 companies operate in similar or the same industry, they both have similar process and functions, but might have different ways of handling things.
-Thus, different cultures of the two companies further make it difficult for them to co-exist.
+Since the 2 companies operate in similar or the same industry, they both have similar processes and functions, but might have different ways of handling things.
+Thus, the diverse cultures of the two companies further make it difficult for them to co-exist.

 - Different management styles: Since the management styles of both the companies must be different, a merger may lead to clashes in both the management and may lead to an unsuccessful merger.

-- Might create a Monopolistic Market: Horizontal mergers may also create a monopoly in the market if two of the biggest players operating in that industry merge together.
-For example, if a company having a 35% market share merges with a company having 15% market share, the combined entity will have a 50% market share, thus majorly reducing the competition.
-Any further increase in market share of the combined entity will create a monopoly in the market which may lead to unfair market practices.
+- Might create a Monopolistic Market: It may also create a monopoly in the market if two of the biggest players operating in that industry merge together.
+For example, if a company having a 35% market share merges with a company having a 15% market share, the combined entity will have a 50% market share, thus majorly reducing the competition.
+Any further increase in the market share of the combined entity will create a monopoly in the market, which may lead to unfair market practices.

-This was a Horizontal Merger guide.
-Here we look at its definition, why are companies going for the horizontal merger?
-An example to better understand it, too.
+This article is a guide to Horizontal Merger and its definition.
+Here we discuss why companies go for horizontal merger along with examples and explanations.
 You can find out more about these articles-